Cumin is a nutty, lemony spice that’s widely used in many cuisines and dishes, from Indian curries to chili to black bean soup.

 As another member of the parsley family, fennel seeds make a great alternative to cumin in a recipe.
 While they don’t mimic the flavor exactly, they will not taste out of place.
 Start with half the amount of cumin the recipe calls for and adjust to taste.

-If you’re in a pinch, there are many great alternatives that you might already have in your pantry.
+If you’re in a pinch, there are many great alternatives you might already have in your pantry.